0-60 MPH Time

 We encounter a similar story when getting inside of each vehicle.
 The Roma’s symmetrical Dual Cockpit design ensures that both driver and passenger will feel intimately connected to the road, with an emphasis placed on creating an organic design that shares functions throughout the cabin.
 Some of this functionality is accessible through a digital instrument cluster that provides haptic feedback through the steering wheel, an 8.4-inch passenger display that shows performance date, and a central 8.4-inch touchscreen that enables control over climate functionality and media options.

 This sensibility is missing from the DB11 V8, as much due to its larger size as due to the fact that it lacks the input of Ferrari Centro Stile.
 Beyond sensibility and into functionality, the DB11 doesn’t offer a touchscreen at all.
 More damning, Car and Driver notes that the build quality inside of the Aston Martin DB11 V8 is comparatively lacking, writing that “While the cabin is a huge improvement over older Astons, some of the switchgear still feels a little plasticky, the prime example being the toggle switches on the steering wheel that select the powertrain and chassis modes.”

 The Roma is an incredible addition to the Prancing Horse stable, and we think you’ll agree.
-To inquire about buying your own Ferrari, contact Continental AutoSports.
-While we’re based in the Chicago area, we’re here to help enthusiasts from Chicago, St. Louis, and throughout the country find the vehicle of their dreams.
+To inquire about buying your own Ferrari, contact Continental AutoSports Ferrari.
+While we’re based in the Chicago area, we’re here to help enthusiasts from Chicago, Indianapolis, and throughout the country find the vehicle of their dreams.